datalink/phpunit/README.md

+ℹ️ This fork adds support for `symfony/yaml` version 5 in the `5.7.x-dev` release.

 # PHPUnit

 PHPUnit is a programmer-oriented testing framework for PHP.
 It is an instance of the xUnit architecture for unit testing frameworks.